Rāhui banning blackfoot pāua take from Pōrangahau reef in place

-A customary rāhui prohibiting any take of blackfoot pāua has been put over the Parimahu reef area in Pōrangahau to protect its sustainability for the community.
+A customary rāhui prohibiting blackfoot pāua being taken fromthe Parimahu reef area in Pōrangahau will protect its sustainability for the community.

 The decision comes after a hui run by Ngāti Kere Hapū Authority at Pōrangahau Hall at the start of the month, prompted by discussions between mana whenua group, Ngāti Kere Tangata Kaitiaki and community group Te Taiāpure o Pōrangahau.